How to soundproof your bedroom

 Noise ricochets off hard surfaces; hanging soft things on the wall, such as a tapestry, decorative rug or quilt, will help to absorb noise vibrations and the way they travel.

-In the last 18 months, EMPA (a materials science and technology lab in Switzerland) has produced a light, translucent fabric made of modified polyester designed to absorb sound.
+There’s a materials science and technology lab in Switzerland that has produced a light, translucent fabric made of modified polyester designed to absorb sound.

 Invest in double-glazing